Tag: Trump

 Sen. Joni Ernst (R-Iowa) said she “certainly wouldn’t trust” Kim.
 She described herself as disturbed by both North Korea’s recent missile test as well as Trump’s reaction.

-And on the other hand there are the packets of slime … Read the rest
+And on the other hand there are the packets of slime who will do anything for the crook.

 In case Trump’s tweet yesterday saying he’s not worried about Kim firing all those missiles but he’s happy as a pig in shit that Kim called Joe Biden stupid WASN’T ENOUGH, today Sarah Sanders cheerily told us that yes that’s how he sees it and isn’t it awesome.